labi-le/sway-wallpaper/README.md

-# google-history-wallpaper
+# history-wallpaper

-"Google History Wallpaper" - a project that uses search queries from your Google browser history to find and set images as your wallpaper.
+"History Wallpaper" - a project that uses search queries from your browser history to find and set images as your wallpaper.
 Automatically update your desktop background with relevance to your interests.

 ## Dependencies

+- Wayland
 - Chromium-based browser
+- Utils swaybg\wbg
+- Internet connection
+- Go (for building)

 ## Install